Policies

 1. Introduction

-As a trainee therapist, I am the Data Controller and Data Processor for all personal information I collect from my client(s).
+As a Therapist, I am the Data Controller and Data Processor for all personal information I collect from my client(s).
 I take confidentiality and data protection seriously and handle all data in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 2. Lawful Basis for Processing